DiscordGIR/Bloo/README.md

 Special thanks to the following people for ideas, testing, or help:
 - [Jack LaFond](https://www.jack.link/) --- creator of [tunes.ninja](https://tunes.ninja/), the bot that the Songs cog is inspired by
 - Cameren from r/jb, who has given a lot of ideas and helped with testing on many occasions
+- [Lillie](https://github.com/LillieWeeb001/) --- creator of the [fake jailbreak and iCloud bypass list](https://github.com/LillieWeeb001/Anti-Scam-Json-List) used by Bloo's filter